simagix/keyhole/README.md

 ```

 ### Load Test
 Load test a cluster/replica.
-A default cycle last six minutes.
+A default cycle lasts five minutes with docs using in this [schema](LOADTEST.md).

 - Populate data in first minute
-- Perform CRUD operations during the second and third minutes
+- Perform CRUD operations during the second minutes
-- Burst test during the fourth and fifth minutes
+- Burst test until before the last minute
-- Perform CRUD ops in the last minute
+- Perform cleanup ops in the last minute

 ```
 build/keyhole-linux-x64 -uri=mongodb://localhost/?replicaSet=replset